anishpai07/COVID-19-Vaccine-Adverse-Effects-VAERS-Analysis/README.md

 Hence we can only prove correlation and not causation.

 H0: Vaccines manufactured by Moderna have the lowest count of reported adverse effects. <br>
-HA: Vaccines manufactered by Morderna do not have the lowest count of reported adverse effects.
+HA: A vaccine manufactured by a company other than Moderna will have the lowest count of reported adverse effects.

 <img src="https://user-images.githubusercontent.com/71370024/116842764-4a547500-aba3-11eb-9837-baa5533200f6.png" width="450" height="520">